-The Dissemination of CPRIT-Funded Cancer Control Interventions (DI) award mechanism seeks to fund programs that facilitate the continuation of CPRIT projects through their dissemination and implementation across Texas.
-This award mechanism is open only to previously or currently funded CPRIT projects.
-Applicants may request any amount of funding up to a maximum of \$300,000 in total funding over a maximum of 24 months.
+The Dissemination of CPRIT-Funded Cancer Control Interventions (DI) award mechanism seeks to fund programs that facilitate the sharing and uptake of successful CPRIT Prevention Program-supported projects, results, and products through their dissemination and implementation across Texas.
+This award mechanism is open only to completed CPRIT Prevention Programfunded projects that have ended within the last 3 years or to ongoing expansion projects.
+A DI application may not be submitted while the original preventive service project is ongoing.
+Applicants may request any amount of funding up to a maximum of \$450,000 in total funding over a maximum of 36 months.
+Up to 2 DI awards are allowed for each previously funded CPRIT Prevention Program project.
+Only 1 DI application is permitted per cycle.

-The proposed program should describe and package strategies or approaches to introduce, modify, and implement previously funded CPRIT evidence-based cancer prevention and control interventions for dissemination to other settings and populations in the state.
-To be eligible, the applicant should be in a position to develop 1 or more "products" based on the results of the CPRIT-funded intervention.
-Of particular interest is the dissemination of "products" that address the unique challenges to program implementation in resource-limited settings, particularly in nonmetropolitan and medically underserved areas of the state.
+The proposed program should describe and package strategies or approaches for dissemination to other partners, settings, and populations in the state.
+The proposed program would introduce, modify, and implement previously funded CPRIT evidence-based cancer prevention and control interventions that have been shown to be successful by objective metrics of success in their initial CPRIT-funded programs.
+To be eligible, the applicant should be in a position to develop 1 or more "products" based on the results of a previously CPRIT-funded intervention project.
+A "product" refers to something that will have real-world impact in the prevention of cancers.
+Examples of "products" could be a decision support aid, a toolkit, an educational curriculum, data collection tool, etc. Of particular interest is the dissemination of "products" that address the unique challenges to program implementation in resource-limited settings, particularly in nonmetropolitan and medically underserved areas of the state.

-The proposed projects should also identify and assist others in preparing to implement the intervention and/or preparing to apply for grant funding.
+The proposed project application should outline the partner organizations, communities, etc, that would be the recipients for the packaged strategies/products and how they would assist these recipients in preparing to implement the intervention and/or preparing to apply for grant funding, if needed or appropriate.